-But who will be affected and when will it come into action?
 Here's everything you need to know.

 Where is the Clean Air Zone?

-- How much will I have to pay?
+Will I have to pay?

 HGVs, coaches and buses will pay £50 a day.